 This post may contain affiliate links.
-I may earn a small amount from the company mentioned in this post.
+If you purchase something through the link, I may receive a commission at no extra charge to you.
 For more info, check my full Disclosure statement.

 I’m excited to share with you my favorite crochet pattern, from one of my favorite people: The Aunt Ida Hat!

-Each of the sisters – Anne, Ida and Lily – loved family and loved God, often having Bible studies and prayer times with each other and their children and grandchildren.
-They believed in PURPOSEFUL and JOYFUL living! and expressing themselves in art through painting, jewelry making, and needlework.
+Each of the sisters – Anne, Ida, and Lily – loved family and loved God, often having Bible studies and prayer times with each other and their children and grandchildren.
+They believed in JOYFUL and PURPOSEFUL living!
+And loved to express themselves in art through painting, jewelry making, and needlework which they learned from their mother – my grandmother!
 My mother’s twin sister (my Aunt Ida), lived the longest – and made it to 98!
 She was passionate about crocheting.

 No matter our age, health or circumstance: God can use us to help others. – Aunt Ida

-She donated them to everyone whenever she heard a need: women’s prisons, homeless shelters, Operation Christmas Child, and church thrift shops.
+Aunt Ida donated them to everyone whenever she heard a need: women’s prisons, homeless shelters, Operation Christmas Child, and church thrift shops.

 “I know that is the reason that at my age, I am as contented as I am, and I look forward each day to the things waiting for me to do.”

 This Aunt Ida hat is an easy crochet pattern she designed.
 You will find you can make more than one in an evening!

 Instructions for the Aunt Ida Hat:

-I use an I or a J hook.
+I like to use an I or a J Hook.
 However, you can use a smaller hook and thinner yarn to make one for a smaller size.
 Everyone crochets differently – some tight and some loose.
-When I use an I hook it fits my adult head size.
-Therefore the best advice I can give to you is.
-You can get a crochet hook set of 5 different sizes that you can experiment with HERE at Amazon.
+When I use an “I” hook it fits my adult head size.
+The thickness of the yarn you choose will also affect the size.
+The best advice I can give to you is, to do a test hat and check the results and HAVE FUN.

 - Round 2 (Chain 3, 2 dc) in first stitch, dc front post (fp) around the next stitch, (3 dc in next st, fp around next st) around, join.
 (24 stitches).
 The “front post” stitch makes those lovely little ridges you can see in the picture below.
-I like them because it helps me to keep accurate count as you keep crocheting around the circle.
+I like them because it helps me to keep an accurate count as I keep crocheting around the circle.

-- Round 3 (Chain 3, dc) in first st, fp around next st, (2 dc in next st, fp around next st) around, join (36 sts)Round 4: (Chain 3, dc) in first st, dc in next st, fp around next st, (2 dc in next st, dc in next st, fp around next st) around, join.
+- Round 4: (Chain 3, dc) in first st, dc in next st, fp around next st, (2 dc in next st, dc in next st, fp around next st) around, join.
 (48 sts)

 - Round 5-12 Chain 3, dc in next 2 stitches, fp around next st, (dc in next 3 sts, fp around next st) around, join.
 (Keep repeating and slowly the circle turns in on itself and takes a hat shape.)

-- Last Row Single crochet all around.
+- The last Row is Single crochet all around.
 Fasten Off.
-(Ok sometimes I do a half-double crochet all around.
-You could even do a scallop if you want to be adventurous.
-Be creative – have fun!
-This now becomes YOUR creation!
+(A fun alternative is to half-double crochet all around.
+You could even do a scallop if you want to be adventurous.)

 This post may contain affiliate links.
 I may earn a small amount from the company mentioned in this post.
 For more info check my full disclosure statement.